Piyushverma-tech/drakon/docs/COLLISION_DENSITY_MAP.md

 ### Grid Cell Size

 Automatically adjusted based on detection radius:

 - Small radius: 2° cells
 - Medium radius: 3° cells
 - Large radius: 4° cells

+---

+### Overall Data Flow

+The system uses a Web Worker to offload heavy 3D spatial calculations, ensuring the UI remains smooth (60 FPS) even when analyzing thousands of satellites.

+1. Frontend (React Component) : The SatelliteGlobe component has a list of current satellite positions.
+2. Hook Trigger : The useCollisionDensity hook watches this list.
+When positions update (debounced), it sends a payload to the worker.
+3. Worker Calculation : The worker runs the computeCollisionDensity algorithm (detailed below).
+4. Result Return : The worker returns a DensityResult object containing:
+   - satelliteDensities : A map of 3D density scores for each satellite.
+   - candidatePairs : A list of satellite pairs that are dangerously close.
+   - densityCells : (Legacy/Visualization) 2D heatmap data.
+5. Visualization : The frontend receives this data and updates the globe:
+   - Satellites are colored red/orange/blue based on their specific 3D density score.
+   - Lines are drawn between close-approach pairs.

+### Algorithm: computeCollisionDensity (In Worker)

+The core logic has moved from a 2D lat/lon grid to a 3D Voxel Grid to accurately separate orbital shells (LEO vs. GEO).
+Step 1: Input Preparation
+The function receives a list of satellites with their current Geodetic coordinates:

+- lat (Latitude)
+- lon (Longitude)
+- altKm (Altitude in km) Step 2: Voxel Grid Construction (Spatial Indexing) To avoid comparing every satellite with every other satellite (which would be $O(N^2)$ and very slow), we map them into 3D space.

+1. ECEF Conversion : Each satellite's (lat, lon, alt) is converted to Earth-Centered, Earth-Fixed (ECEF) $(x, y, z)$ coordinates.
+This represents their true 3D position relative to Earth's center.
+2. Voxel Key Generation : We divide space into 3D cubes (voxels) of a fixed size (e.g., 50km).
+   - key = floor(x/size), floor(y/size), floor(z/size)
+3. Bucketing : We place every satellite into a Map<string, Satellite[]> , where the key is the voxel ID.
+Step 3: 3D Density & Close Approach Calculation
+   We iterate through every populated voxel and look at its 26 neighbors (3x3x3 grid).

+For every satellite $A$ in the current voxel:

+1. We look at all satellites $B$ in the current voxel and neighbor voxels.
+2. Distance Check : We calculate the true 3D Euclidean distance:
+   $$dist = \sqrt{(x_A-x_B)^2 + (y_A-y_B)^2 + (z_A-z_B)^2}$$
+3. Threshold Filter : If $dist \le detectionRadius$ (e.g., 75km):
+   - Density Score : We increment the density count for both satellite A and satellite B. This count represents "how many other objects are nearby in 3D space."
+   - Candidate Pair : We record the pair $(A, B)$ as a potential collision risk.
+     Crucial Improvement: Previously, we only grouped by Lat/Lon.
+Now, a GEO satellite at (0°N, 0°E, 35,000km) will represent a completely different voxel than a LEO satellite at (0°N, 0°E, 500km), so they will not be counted as neighbors.
+     Step 4: Result Packaging
+     The worker packages the results:

+- satelliteDensities : A map { satelliteId: count } .
+- maxSatelliteDensity : The highest count found (used for normalization).
+- candidatePairs : The list of close pairs, sorted by distance.

+### Frontend Consumption (useCollisionDensity)

+The hook receives the result and prepares it for the UI:

+1. Priority Check : It checks if satelliteDensities (the 3D data) exists.
+2. Normalization : It creates a normalized map (0.0 to 1.0) for coloring.
+   - normalizedValue = count / maxSatelliteDensity
+3. Fallback : If 3D data is missing (e.g., old worker version), it falls back to the old 2D grid map (but this path is now effectively deprecated).

+---

 ## Limitations and Considerations